nftcrafters/nftcrafters/README.md

-- 👋 Hi, We arer @nftcrafters
+- 👋 Hi, We are @nftcrafters
 - 👀 We are interested in nft's and crypto
-- 🌱 We arre currently learning crypto
+- 🌱 We are currently learning crypto
-- 💞️ We arer looking to collaborate on nft's.
+- 💞️ We are looking to collaborate on nft's.
 - 📫 How to reach us https://linktr.ee/nftcrafters